 |9||Drive to Williams, then Peach Springs||4.5h+1.5h||Williams and Route 66 in Williams||Peach Springs|

 |10||Go to Havasupai||1.5h||Hike to Havasupai, waterfalls||Havasupai Campground (Permit Required!)

 |13||Return from Havasupai, Hackberry, Kingman||3h||Route 66||Hackberry & Kingman|

 |14||Arizona Hot Springs, Hoover Dam||1h||Hot Springs, Hoover Dam||Las Vegas|

 The best starting point for Arizona Road Trip is Las Vegas, Nevada, due to its location and International Airport.
-There is also a great selection of lodging options at reasonable prices and the right choice of car rental companies.
-Check Flights to Las Vegas on skyscanner.com.
+There is also a great selection of affordable lodging options in Las Vegas and the right choice of car rental companies.
+You can check flights to Las Vegas on skyscanner.com.

-In this itinerary, we assumed it’s more convenient to come to Las Vegas.
-Still, another potential starting point might be Phoenix or Tucson, so if it fits you better, adjust itinerary to your needs (you have only change days numbering and decide on loop direction).
+In this Arizona itinerary, we assumed it would be more convenient to come to Las Vegas.
+Still, another potential starting point might be Phoenix or Tucson.
+If it fits you better, adjust the itinerary to your needs (you have only changed day numbering and decided on loop direction).

 After arriving in Las Vegas, you will need to rent a car.
-We definitely recommend Alamo Car Rental, but if you like other companies, it’s up to you.
-One important thing is that if you would like to use our itinerary exactly how it was prepared, you will need a high clearance 4WD vehicle (it will be required to access Tuweep Campground and take the loop drive in Monument Valley).
+We recommend Alamo Car Rental for regular vehicles, but it’s up to you if you like other companies.
+It’s always a good idea to compare rentals and prices on RentalCars.
+If you would like to use our itinerary as prepared, you will need a high-clearance 4WD vehicle.
+It will be required to access Tuweep Campground and take the loop drive in Monument Valley.
 Everywhere else, a regular car will be enough.

 Lodging and dining in Las Vegas